-As April 2020 nears, the United States prepares for its the Census Bureau, have the information and support Constitutionally-mandated decennial census.
-Population they need to complete the census.
-The Foundation numbers provide the basis for the reapportionment of awarded \$10,000 to the Federation in support of its congressional seats and, in 2020, will determine the comprehensive plan designed specifically for clients of distribution of an estimated \$880 billion per year in local agencies. federal funding for schools, roadwork, housing, health-Thanks to contributions from the Daley Family Fund care, and other public services.
-It has been estimated and the Robert and Laurie McMahon Family Fund, that for every uncounted household, DuPage County the Foundation awarded an additional \$6,500 to the stands to lose approximately \$15,000 (\$1,500 per year Federation's important census efforts, which will have for the next 10 years) in funding for these programs. wide-ranging impact on our community over the next To ensure all residents feel compelled and comfortable 10 years.
+As April 2020 nears, the United States prepares for its Constitutionally-mandated decennial census.
+Population numbers provide the basis for the reapportionment of congressional seats and, in 2020, will determine the distribution of an estimated \$880 billion per year in federal funding for schools, roadwork, housing, healthcare, and other public services.
+It has been estimated that for every uncounted household, DuPage County stands to lose approximately \$15,000 (\$1,500 per year for the next 10 years) in funding for these programs.